What Folks Are Saying About Celtic Routes

 The Sound of Celtic Routes

 Picture yourself in a small town somewhere in Ireland, when a group of local musicians start playing and singing some traditional tunes in the corner.
 They’re sitting around a few tables, most likely with a few pints of Guinness within reach.
-Or, maybe you’re strolling down the street in Glasgow or Inverness, or anywhere else in Scotland, and you’re drawn in by the sound of music and song emanating from a local pub.
-Or, perhaps, you’re somewhere in Atlantic Canada, and you’ve stumbled on to an east coast kitchen party, where local tunes are ringing out well into the evening.
+Or, maybe you’re strolling down the street in Glasgow or Inverness or anywhere else in Scotland and you’re drawn in by the sound of music and song emanating from a local pub.
+Or, perhaps, you’re somewhere in Atlantic Canada and you’ve stumbled on to an east coast kitchen party, where local tunes are ringing out well into the evening.
+And, what if you’re touring Cornwall in southeastern England and you hear a group of fishermen singing sea shanties!

 If you envision yourself in one of these settings, you’ll be hearing and singing along or tapping your feet to the music that you’ll find at a Celtic Routes concert or pub night.
-Celtic Routes – we’re excited and proud to be sharing the music, songs and stories from Ireland, Scotland and Canada’s East Coast.
+Celtic Routes – we’re excited and proud to be sharing the music, songs and stories from the Celtic Nations!

 Celtic Routes History

-Celtic Routes, a Lethbridge-based Celtic music group, was formed in 2017, when a group of local musicians who share their love and passion for Celtic music decided to band together.
-The members of Celtic Routes had all been playing music for numerous years, enjoying and performing various genres of music, ranging from dance hall, classical, folk and Celtic.
+Celtic Routes, a southern Alberta-based Celtic music group, was formed in 2017, when a group of local musicians who share their love and passion for Celtic music decided to band together.
+The members of Celtic Routes had all been playing music for numerous years, enjoying and performing various genres of music, ranging from classical, folk and Celtic.
+But the love of Celtic music brought them all together.

-Consisting of Anna Linville on fiddle, tin whistle and vocals, Arturo Tejeda Torres on guitar, Alec Chisolm on pipes, whistles bodhran and vocals and John King on guitar and vocals, Celtic Routes have been impressing audiences throughout southern Alberta with their own brand of Celtic music, including Irish, Scottish and Canadian East Coast music, songs and stories.
-They have performed at the Water Valley Celtic Music Festival, Lethbridge Folk Festival, New West Theatre’s Arts in the Park Summer Concert Series, Delta Calgary South and are regular performers at Lethbridge Folk Club events.
-They can often be seen at various other venues in southern Alberta, including cultural events at the Southern Alberta Ethnic Association (Heritage Day, Celebrating Everything Scottish), Lethbridge Dragon Boat Festival, pubs (including Theoretically Brewing, Twin Butte General Store, Lost Things Distillery, Coleman Legion and The Zoo at the University of Lethbridge), as well as various summer pop-up concerts.
-They have also been featured on CKXU Radio in Lethbridge.
+Consisting of Anna Linville on fiddle, tin whistle and vocals, Arturo Tejeda Torres on guitar, Alec Chisholm on pipes, whistles, bodhran and vocals, Connor McCaughtrie on bass, whistle, harmonica and vocals and John King on guitar and vocals, Celtic Routes have been impressing audiences throughout Alberta with their own brand of Celtic music, songs and stories.
+They have performed at the Water Valley Celtic Music Festival, Edson Renaissance Faire, Gathering of the Clans Highland Festival (Sedgewick, Alberta), Lethbridge Folk Festival, and New West Theatre’s Arts in the Park Summer Concert Series, and are regular performers at Lethbridge Folk Club events, including LFC’s 45th Anniversary celebration.
+They can often be seen at various other venues in Alberta, including cultural events at the Southern Alberta Ethnic Association (Heritage Day, Celebrating Everything Scottish), Lethbridge Dragon Boat Festival, pubs (including Theoretically Brewing, Twin Butte General Store, Lost Things Distillery, RavenWolf Brewery, Camrose Legion and Coleman Legion), as well as various summer pop-up concerts.
+They have also been featured on CBC Alberta and CKXU Radio in Lethbridge.
 Their brand of high energy, hand-clapping, toe-tapping, and sometimes heart-tugging shows is their way of sharing the rich culture of Celtic music with the community!

-If you like Irish, Scottish and Canadian East Coast music, songs and stories, or are just curious, you’ll never regret attending one – or many – of Celtic Routes’ performances!
+If you like Celtic music, songs and stories, or are just curious, you’ll thank yourself for attending one – or many – of Celtic Routes’ performances!

 Anna Linville